numpy/numpy/doc/source/reference/internals.code-explanations.rst

 for the extended dimensions.
 It is done in exactly the same way in NumPy.
-The big difference is that now the array of strides is kept track of in a :ctype:`PyArrayIterObject`, the iterators involved in a broadcasted result are kept track of in a :ctype:`PyArrayMultiIterObject`, and the :cfunc:`PyArray_BroadCast` call implements the broad-casting rules.
+The big difference is that now the array of strides is kept track of in a :ctype:`PyArrayIterObject`, the iterators involved in a broadcast result are kept track of in a :ctype:`PyArrayMultiIterObject`, and the :cfunc:`PyArray_BroadCast` call implements the broad-casting rules.